J.M.S. Building

-The J. M. S. Building is a historic office building located at 108 North Main Street, South Bend, St. Joseph County, Indiana.
+The J. M. S. Building is a historic office building located at 108 North Main Street, South Bend, Indiana.

 Description and history

 It was designed by architect Solon Spencer Beman (1853–1914) and built in 1910.
 It is an eight-story, Commercial style brick and white terra cotta building with Classical Revival style design elements.
 It features large round arched windows at the eighth floor and a projecting cornice with brackets on the front facade.
 The J.M.S.
 Building was built by John Studebaker (1833–1917), co-founder and later executive of what would become the Studebaker Corporation.

 It was listed on the National Register of Historic Places on June 5, 1985.